 My first Tattoo

-I first started thinking about a having a tattoo about 5 years ago and looked at a few places that were around.
+I first started thinking about a having my first tattoo about 5 years ago and looked at a few places that were around.
 What put me off was the thought of the pain, the price and the tattoo parlours.
 I had a significant birthday in January 2017 so I thought now is the time to look into having one.
 I did some research on the internet and I found a place in Baldock, Hertfordshire called Slack Alice’s Tattoo Shack.
 I checked out their Facebook page and looked at the art work.
 My next step on my journey to get my first tattoo was to visit the shop.

-I went in the shack and I was very nervous but I was put at my ease by the tattoo artist Jaye van Veen as we had a discussion about the tattoo I was thinking about.
+I went in the shack and I was very nervous but I was put at my ease by the tattoo artist Jaye van Veen as we had a discussion about my first tattoo I was thinking about.
 I told Jaye that I wanted a tattoo that was meaningful and was art and we chatted about my ideas.
 I told her I wanted a design that represented my children being my world so I suggested that I wanted a tattoo of the world with my children’s names above it.
 I also said I wanted the tattoo to be done in a watercolour style rather than just a circle with names above it.

-Jaye was very through that she asked me a question that I had not thought of and that was “What countries do you want to be seen in the tattoo?”
+Jaye was very thorough that she asked me a question that I had not thought of and that was “What countries do you want to be seen in the tattoo?”
 A very good question and I thought that I live in the UK and I am European (controversial!) so I wanted those countries to be the focus too.
 A week later Jaye sent me an email with a template of the design.

 During that visit we discussed what I can expect! should I use numbing cream? how long will it take.
 Jaye also gave me some practical tips about what to wear (I found out that some people have tattoo T-Shirts), she suggested that I should take something to eat and a drink incase have a sugar drop after the experience.
 Jaye gave me the confidence to have it done and we booked the appointment there and then.